arommers/arommers/README.md

  ## "Building Bridges with Bits and Bytes"

- Hi!
-I'm Adri a student at the Codam Coding College in Amsterdam
+ Hi, I'm Adri!
+A software engeneering student at the Codam Coding College in Amsterdam

   - Learning C, C++, and most importantly, learing how to learn.
   - In my free time, I'm tangling with Javascript to set up my own portfolio site.